troblin03/tech-with-tom/technical/cloud/aws/aws-accounts.md

 - Explicitly set AWS Budgets on Accounts to protect against unintended costs
 - Create IAM identities within your AWS accounts to manage parts of the AWS account.
 (E.g. IAMADMIN with admin permissions).
 - We can view AWS accounts as disposable because they operate as containers, isolating resources within them.
 Hence, we can make as many as we need.
+- In a business setting, it is worth visiting the _alternate contacts_ section.
+This allows you to specify contact details for:
+  - Billing
+  - Operations
+  - Security